Compression Fractures and Kyphoplasty

 - Thoracic Kyphosis: The full medical name for this condition is hyperkyphosis, as the human spine normally has a curve to it, known as kyphosis.
 However, in the case of thoracic kyphosis, the curve is more severe, resulting in a stooped posture.
 This condition is common in the elderly who fail to properly treat compression fractures.

-- Lumbar Lordosis: Another posture affecting condition of the spine, lumbar lordosis is when the lower back has an unusually extreme curvature.
+- Lumbar Lordosis: Another posture affecting the condition of the spine, lumbar lordosis is when the lower back has an unusually extreme curvature.
 It can be seen in a posture where the lower half of the body is at an odd angle: visually distinct from thoracic kyphosis.
 Lumbar lordosis is common not just among the elderly, but among any sufferer of a spinal compression fracture that doesn’t properly treat their injury.

 - Deep Vein Thrombosis: This is a condition where blood clots form in the body’s deep veins; usually in the legs.
-It can be identified with excessive pain or swelling in the leg, but in some cases there are no visible symptoms.
+It can be identified with excessive pain or swelling in the leg, but in some cases, there are no visible symptoms.
 Deep vein thrombosis is a potentially life-threatening condition, and it can come about as a result of compression fracture.

-- Paralysis: Fortunately, this is a very rare condition to come about as a result of compression fracture, but the possibility is still there.
+- Paralysis: Fortunately, this is a very rare condition to come about as a result of a compression fracture, but the possibility is still there.
 In cases where the fracture is so severe that it affects the spinal cord, it is possible to lose feeling or movement ability in your extremities.

 How Do You Treat Compression Fractures?

 Before beginning treatment methods for a compression fracture, it is best to ensure without any doubt that what you are experiencing is in fact that injury.
 The best way to do that is to consult a medical professional in order to receive a thorough diagnostic.